feup-infolab/phd-thesis-template/README.md

 ## Disclaimer

-This is NOT an official template.
+This is NOT an official template of FEUP or any other institution, as far as I know.
+You use it at your own risk.

 ....but it sure looks good :-)